 What is Yuca?

-It is a root vegetable that is mostly used in developing countries.
-It has a brown, fibrous outer skin and a white inner flesh.
+It is a root vegetable that is mostly used in developing countries with brown, fibrous outer skin and white inner flesh.
 It is almost 2 inches wide and 8 inches long.
 People also use the following terms for Cassava:

 People mistakenly spell it as yucca; however, yucca is something else – an ornamental plant.
 It is native to the tropical areas of America and Brazil.

 It’s widely grown in the Caribbean and Latin America and is an essential root vegetable in their cuisines.
 Before the arrival of Columbus, yuca was the vital diet of the Carib, Arawak, and Taino population, mostly in bread.
 Since it was so stapled for the culture, people admired it.

 People living in islands still eat it, where it is piled high at produce markets.
 Is Cassava toxic?
 Yes, it can be poisonous if consumed in raw form.

 One must peel yuca before consuming it, and it varies in price, ranging from 6-10 times greater than russet potatoes.

 The flesh is white in raw form but turns yellow and a bit translucent after being cooked.
 It tastes sweet and chewy.

 It consists of essential nutrients and resistant starch and has numerous health benefits.
 On the other hand, it can have dangerous effects if consumed raw or in excessive amounts.

 We can find two cassava varieties – one is sweet, and the other is bitter.
 Both cassava varieties consist of prussic acid (hydrocyanic acid), which can result in cyanide poisoning.